Home Articles Norman Foster Architecture: A Guide to His Style

 Share

-Norman Foster architecture is defined by a direct relationship between structural precision, technology, and long-term environmental responsibility.
-From a working-class upbringing in Manchester to designing Apple Park, the Reichstag dome, and London’s Gherkin, Foster and his firm Foster + Partners have consistently proven that high performance and ecological responsibility are not opposing forces.
-His approach treats every building as a problem worth solving rigorously, at every scale — and the results speak for themselves across six decades of practice.
+Norman Foster architecture is built on a direct relationship between structural precision, technology, and long-term environmental responsibility.
+From a working-class upbringing in Manchester to the design of Apple Park, the Reichstag dome, and London’s Gherkin, Foster and his firm Foster + Partners have shown that high performance and ecological care can sit in the same building.
+His practice treats each project as a problem to be solved rigorously at every scale, across six decades of work.

 Norman Foster architecture buildings overview including the Gherkin and Apple Park